-A community outreach effort managed and organized by Colorado State University employees, School is Cool provides essential school supplies to less-fortunate students in the Poudre School District to make sure they have the tools they need to start the school year off right.
-Our goal for 2019-2020 is to reach 2,500 students.
+School is Cool is a community outreach effort managed and organized by Colorado State University employees.
+The program provides essential school supplies to less-fortunate students in the Poudre School District to make sure they have the tools they need to start the school year off right.
+And, in these trying times the need in our schools continue to grow.
+Our goal for 2020-2021 is to reach 3,100 students.

 Demand remains high for supplies again this year